dremnik/software-design-notes/testing.md

 * Random inputs are another way to assault a program in the hope of breaking something.

 **Examples**
-* Any program that reads files should be tested on an empty file; any program that reads text on binary data;
+1. Any program that reads files should be tested on an empty file.
+2. Any program that reads text on binary data.
-  any program that reads text lines on huge lines and input with no newlines.
+3. Any program that reads text lines on huge lines and input with no newlines.

 Tips for Testing